[Part 2] Daragang Magayon Version 2.0: A Love Story Forged In Fire

 The “Green Forest Trail” is a new 3-hour trail that they haven’t included yet (officially) on their list of Mayon ATV tour packages.
 I only found out about this trail because I asked the staff what is their longest ATV trail that will get me closer to Mt.
 Mayon.

 Unfortunately, we didn’t get to see Mt.
-Mayon up close because it was cloudy and rained a little bit during that day.
+Mayon up close because there were clouds at the peak, and it rained for a couple of minutes with sudden downpours every now and then.
 But for me, this kind of weather is perfect if you will be availing the longer Mayon ATV trails because you don’t have to deal with the sun’s scorching heat especially during this summer season.

 The trail was a bit slippery though not too muddy.
 There were also some bumpy parts and sharp turns (I almost crashed to a tree), but no very steep slopes.
 I suggest taking another route going back to the base, especially if it is your first time riding an ATV, because you need to use both the left and the right hand brakes for the most part of your descent.